TY-Cheng/torchvinecopulib/docs/systems/backends.md

 regime.
 Different synthetic geometries still favor different backends.
 Within the current
 repository:

-- `ttpi` is the strongest benchmark-backed default.
+- `beta` is the current benchmark-backed default.
-- `beta` is the simplest strong alternative when you want faster or lighter fit-time behavior.
+- `ttpi` is the strongest tapered-transformation alternative when selector cost is acceptable.
 - `grid_reflect` and `grid_probit` remain strong simple baselines.
 - `ttcv`, `tll1`, `tll2`, `tll1nn`, and `tll2nn` are the research-facing choices when you are
   willing to spend more fit-time for a more specialized fit.